-These kinds of interruptions are common, and the popular response of “We’ll get to that” doesn’t normally go over very well with prospects.
+These interruptions are common, and the popular response of “We’ll get to that” doesn’t usually go over well.

-Here’s how to avoid this: Set a clear agenda for the conversation, and share that with your prospects.
+Here’s how to avoid this: Set a clear agenda for the conversation, and share it with your prospects.

-This can mean sharing an outline of the presentation topics you’ve prepared, or it could mean sharing the whole sales presentation with your prospect.
+This might mean sharing an outline of the presentation topics, or it could mean sharing the whole sales presentation with your prospect.

-That way, your prospect can take a look at the information before your meeting, see where you’ll cover certain information, and save their questions for the right moment.
+That way, your prospect can review the information before your meeting, see where you’ll cover certain information, and save their questions for the right moment.

-2. Adapt your script and presentation to the prospect
+2. Adapt Your Sales Script and Presentation to the Prospect

-Above, we saw that 77% of reps come into a meeting without a clear understanding of the issues that their prospect is facing, or areas where they can help.
+Nearly 77% of reps come into a meeting without a clear understanding of their prospect's issues or areas where they can help.

-There are two clear ways to fix this problem:
+There are two easy ways to fix this problem:

 First, do your homework.
 The more you know about your prospect’s business and current situation, the better.
-Also, try to understand their industry, read up on current news in the sector, and get a feel for the particular pain points this person is feeling most.
+Also, try to understand their industry, read up on current news in the sector, and get a feel for their specific pain points.

-Second, base your presentation and accompanying sales script on your ideal customer profile.
-If your sales team has multiple ideal customer profiles to sell to, discover which profile this prospect fits into and base your arguments, questions, and main points on the specific needs of this profile.
+Second, base your presentation and sales script on your ideal customer profile.
+If your sales team has multiple ideal customer profiles, find out which profile this prospect fits into and base your arguments, questions, and main points on the specific needs of this profile.

 No matter how many crazy statistics and fun benefits you throw at your prospect, they’re still only human.